Chart Color Schemes

 Dundas is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Dundas has a high level of cultural diversity, with 47.3% of its population born overseas and 52.1% speaking a language other than English at home.
-Christianity is the predominant religion in Dundas, comprising 52.2% of the population.
-Notably, the category 'Other' constitutes 4.8% of Dundas's population, which is higher compared to Greater Sydney's average of 1.4%.
+Christianity is the predominant religion in Dundas, making up 52.2% of the population.
+However, there is an overrepresentation in the 'Other' category, which constitutes 4.8% of the population compared to 1.4% across Greater Sydney.

 Frequently Asked Questions - Diversity